-The calculations for Impairment Allowances were determined by recent regulatory obligations as well as by the guidelines set by the parameters of the EBA's Asset Quality Review requirements.
-In calculating Impairment Allowances for individually assessed exposures the Bank continued with its conservative approach, which was intensified with regard to 'Non-Performing Exposures', that is, exposures wherein repayments fall in arrears by 90 days.
-Specific Impairment charge for 2014 amounted to $\[\in \]$ 4.0 million, representing an increase of $\[\in \]$ 1.0 million over last year.
-It is to be noted that the majority of Specific Impairment Allowance relates to the interest element of such exposures.
-The methodology for calculation of the Collective Impairment Allowance was reviewed so that the Probability of Default methodology also included more extensive statistical data.
-Thus the Collective Impairment Allowance charge for the year resulted in a reduction of $\[\in \]$ 0.5 million compared to the previous year.
+In calculating Impairment Allowances for individually assessed exposures the Bank continued with its conservative approach, with particular attention given to the assessment of 'Non-Performing Exposures', that is, exposures where repayments as originally planned fall in arrears by 90 days or more.
+The Specific Impairment charge for 2015 amounted to $\pounds 2.71$ million, compared to $\pounds 4.11$ million in 2014.
+It is to be noted that most of the Specific Impairment Allowance relates to the accumulated interest element of such exposures.
+The Collective Impairment Allowance charge for the year at $\pounds 0.37$ million was $\pounds 0.13$ million lower than for the previous year.